MARS: Malleable Actor-Critic Reinforcement Learning Scheduler: MARS Design and Implementation

 \subsubsection{\textbf{Decision Making}}

-\texttt{MARS} decision making is based on the compared DAG and heuristic data, using heuristic data model, DAG classification, or based on size of workflow \texttt{MARS} chooses the best suitable algorithm between basic back-filling to RL-A3C to execute an arbitrary workflow \ref{fig:policy}.
-In complement to combining CPU, Memory, I/O and creating a general neural network, we generate an individual network based on graph comparison and user input for RL-A3C candidate workflows.
-Complementary to previous method, users' variable is used to determine the intensity of requirements and in order to achieve a better result the logs from target HPC system will be used in the evaluation.
+\texttt{MARS} decision making is based on comparing the DAG and heuristic data, using a heuristic data model, DAG classification, or based on the size of the workflow \texttt{MARS} chooses the best suitable algorithm between basic back-filling and RL-A3C to execute an arbitrary workflow \ref{fig:policy}.
+In complementing combining CPU, Memory, I/O and creating a general neural network, we generate an individual network based on graph comparison and user input for RL-A3C candidate workflows.
+Complementary to the previous method, the users' variable is used to determine the intensity of requirements and also, in order to achieve a better result, the logs from the target HPC system will be used in the evaluation.

-In case of RL-A3C workflows, the first initiation and task execution would have to be on more general deep neural network and more simpler reward function due to the lack of training data, however after couple of execution more detail network can be replaced.
-After that process, \texttt{MARS} would get the output from the HPC system and calculate the universal reward mean, as we know returning a positive value from reward function can identify the desired settings then, it would cause \texttt{MARS} to continue optimizing on the same network for similar workflows.
-In the other hand, cumulative negative reward value would cause a feature selection change in the network and updating the loss function.
+In the case of RL-A3C workflows, the first initiation and task execution would have to be on a more general deep neural network with a more straightforward reward function due to the lack of training data.
+However, after a couple of workflow executions, the first network can be replaced with a more complex network.
+After that process, \texttt{MARS} would get the output from the HPC system and calculate the universal reward means.
+As we know, returning a positive value from the reward function can identify the desired settings then and would cause \texttt{MARS} to continue optimizing on the same network for similar workflows.
+On the other hand, the cumulative negative reward value would cause a feature selection change in the network and update the loss function.

-Algorithm \ref{alg_system} shows the basic decision making of \texttt{MARS} scheduler, our design uses workflow size and configuration to decide on the algorithm policy.
-In our experiment we observe that workflows less than 512 is not sufficient enough to run directly on RL-A3C, in order to improve this issue we either combine the next workflow with previous one or run the heuristic algorithm.
-In the first part of algorithm we try to combine the next workflow with current workflow, next if the compatibility of dimension fails or the existence of next workflow is absent, then \texttt{MARS} chooses the heuristic algorithm.
-Next, for the large workflows in order to avoid over-fitting the network we split those into sub-workflows and execute RL-A3C algorithm.
-In each step we save RL-A3C model for future use.
+Algorithm \ref{alg_system} shows the basic decision making of the \texttt{MARS} scheduler.
+Our design uses workflow size and configuration to decide on the algorithm policy.
+In our experiment, we observe that workflows with a size less than 512 are not sufficient to run directly on RL-A3C.
+In order to improve this issue, we either combine the following workflow with the previous one or run the heuristic algorithm.
+In the algorithm's first part, we combine the following workflow with the current workflow.
+Next, if the compatibility of dimension fails or the existence of the following workflow is absent, then \texttt{MARS} chooses the heuristic algorithm.
+Next, for the large workflows, we split those into sub-workflows and execute the RL-A3C algorithm to avoid over-fitting the network.
+In each step, we save the RL-A3C model for future use.